 An accurate debris catalogue is an essential and critical input into the risk hazard analysis calculations.

-Population density (Dp,k)
+Population density (Dp,k) (RHA 1.2)

-Population data must be gathered for all locations that can potentially be at risk due to a launch or return.
+Population data should be gathered for all locations that can potentially be at risk due to a launch or return.
 This includes populations both within and beyond the areas defined by the 1x10-6 individual risk isopleths.
-To enable the calculation of the individual risk isopleths (refer section 4.11), the applicant must gather the population data for as wide an area as possible to use within the risk hazard analysis.
+To enable the calculation of the individual risk isopleths (refer section 4.11), the applicant should gather the population data for as wide an area as possible to use within the risk hazard analysis.
 This should include the population data for the area around the launch site as well as a wide swath or area on either side of the nominal flight path.
 The best source of population data in Australia is the Australian Bureau of Statistics (ABS).
-Note that if the launch or return overflies other countries, the population data from those countries must also be obtained and included in the calculations.
+Note that if the launch or return overflies other countries, the population data from those countries should also be obtained and included in the calculations.
+A suitable source of international population data can be obtained from LandScan.

 There are typically two ways in which population data is presented: distinct population centres and population density.
 The use of population centre data has an advantage in these calculations in that it allows for consideration of sheltering.
 Sheltering can be treated by percentages of the population in each sheltering category (in the open, in light shelters, etc.).